zepif/ai_digit_generator/README.md

 **Project Structure**

-gan.py: The main script that defines the GAN class, loads data, trains the GAN, and generates images.
+main.py: The main script that defines gpu, the GAN and DCGAN class, loads data, trains the models, and generates images.

+gan.py: Contains GAN class for training and generating.

+dcgan.py: Contains DCGAN class for training and generating.

 data_loader.py: Contains a DataLoader class for loading and preprocessing the MNIST dataset.